 However, the game has quite a few glitches, quite a few serioud glitches I should say.
 One that started to bug me a lot occurred when I kept losing the screen movement controls – I would send my camera flying through space without a care in the universe and without a way to stop it.
 The only I could figure out to fix it as to quit the game and reload/restart.
 I also lost control of my mouse a couple of times, forcing a reload/restart.
 Perhaps though the worst was the crash to desktop that occurred randomly a couple of times.
 No one likes a CTD, and these always seemed to occur RIGHT in the middle of something important or right after a my next mission objective popped during the dialogue.

 If I was to judge the game solely on the gameplay, it would a fun solid title, but crashing to the desktop and losing control of your mouse ruins the entire experience.
 The 4X genre is screaming for more titles, especially those without game breaking glitches.
 If you are a fan of the genre, you’re going to probably enjoy it for a while even with its ups and downs.
-It’s got a lot of what’s become standard for the series, but the real-time battles are a blessing in disguise in this turn based game, and controlling an empire is fun no matter who you are.Note: The Legends of Pegasus review was written based on the PC version of the game.
+It’s got a lot of what’s become standard for the series, but the real-time battles are a blessing in disguise in this turn based game, and controlling an empire is fun no matter who you are.Note: Legends of Pegasus was reviewed on PC.
+A digital copy of the game was purchased by SelectButton.